 Of course, one of the top motifs in Venice is the Grand Canal.
-At almost 4 kilometers long, the number of different house fronts with different facades and colours is an endless treasure chest when searching for photo motifs.
-The colourfully marked landing stages for the traditional black gondolas also make every photographer’s heart beat faster.
+At almost 4 kilometers long, the number of different house fronts with different facades and colors is an endless treasure chest when searching for photo motifs.
+The colorfully marked landing stages for the traditional black gondolas also make every photographer’s heart beat faster.

 In fact, you have to travel along the Grand Canal several times a day to fully capture both sides of it.
 Photographically, this waterway is certainly a great challenge, because with every hour of the day, the sunlight changes and so do the lighting conditions.
 Venice is famous for its photographs when the sun sets in the evening or when a hint of mist hangs over everything in the cooler season.